 Discover the Midwest’s only authentic duckpin bowling lanes located in a vintage theatre building in downtown’s historic Fountain Square neighborhood.
 This nostalgic game uses smaller pins and balls with no finger holes, making for a fun time for all.
 No skills required!
 Two alleys in the building are reminiscent of the 1930’s and 1950’s, with authentic décor, pool tables, and jukeboxes.

 Born and raised in Indianapolis, renowned author Kurt Vonnegut always claimed the city shaped him and defined his life.
-He and his family also helped shape the city, and his literary, artistic, and cultural contributions are celebrated at the Kurt Vonnegut Memorial Library.
+He and his family also helped shape the city, and his literary, artistic, and cultural contributions are celebrated at the Kurt Vonnegut Museum and Library.
 A larger than life mural of him peering out over Mass Ave is also worth a look.
+Eat a meal in the new private dining space at Bluebeard, a Vonnegut themed restaurant serving a contemporary menu sourced locally.
 Fans and history buffs can also visit the country’s third largest cemetery, Crown Hill Cemetary, just north of the city and see the resting place of the Vonnegut family and another famous Indy writer, James Whitcomb Riley (whose museum home is also worth a look).

 The NCAA's national headquarters, home of the Hall of Champions, can be found in Indy’s 250-acre White River State Park, an urban oasis in the heart of the city.
 This interactive museum explores the heart and dedication it takes to be a student-athlete in all 23 collegiate sports.
 Guests can attempt a downhill skiing simulator, shoot hoops in a 1930’s style gymnasium, and test their knowledge at sports specific trivia.

 Indy’s craft beer scene is booming.
-The city’s largest and most successful brewery, Sun King, holds the record for winning more gold medals than any other brewery at the Great American Beer Fest (8), but remains hyper-local, only distributing throughout the Hoosier state.
+The city’s largest and most successful brewery, Sun King, holds the record for winning more gold medals than any other brewery at the Great American Beer Fest (8), and its popular core series beers are distributed throughout the state and also in Chicago and Louisville.
 Ranging from small taprooms to large warehouses, each brewery has its own unique flavor and offers pints for all palates.
 Guided tours of favorite local breweries are available through Indy Brew Bus and Brewery Tours of Indianapolis, or arrange a beer laden city tour with Handle Bar Indy.

 Located in White River State Park just steps from downtown hotels, the stunning Eiteljorg Museum displays the largest collection of Native American Indian and Western art east of the Mississippi and the only of its kind in the Midwest.
 An impressive contemporary art collection is ranked among the world’s best and joined by traditional works from renowned artists such as Georgia O’Keefe, Frederic Remington, T.C.
 Cannon, and Andy Warhol.
 While you're there grab a bite at the Eiteljorg Cafe and enjoy beautiful views of the Central Canal.